yinayoon/VideoMatching/README.md

 # VideoMatching

-// This code is for a video matching as a feature detecter and this was used SURF and BRISK for getting for Local Features.
+// This code is for a video matching and this was used SURF and BRISK for getting Local Features.

 // I already tried to experiment that which feature detecter is better, so i gat a conclusion but this is just my opinion. i mean this conclusion could not generalize.